Greek letter society effect on youth identity

-Greek letter society effect on youth identity happens at a time when students being to explore and experiment to discover who they are.
+Greek letter society effect on youth identity happens at a time when students begin to explore and experiment to discover who they are.
 Greek letter societies include Greek letter organizations, sororities, fraternities, and Greek life.
 Members join while enrolled in tertiary education.
 These organizations primarily consist of solely all women or all men.
-Members of a Greek letter society share collective goals and understandings of the organization's requirements, rituals, and relationships.
-Membership is generally focused within the undergraduate education, where many students begin to explore and experiment within different experiences, but also requires a lifetime commitment to the society.
+A Greek letter society members share collective goals and understandings of the organization's requirements, rituals, and relationships.
+Membership in a fraternity or sorority generally focuses on undergraduate education, where many students begin to explore and experiment with different experiences, but it also requires a lifetime commitment to the organization.

 Greek letter societies, with their emphasis on member relations, provide a platform for members to create their own identity through the organization.
-Identity creation for those are transitioning to a new chapter of their life, like undergraduate students, relies heavily on who you interact with and who you build relationships with.
+Identity creation for those who are transitioning to a new chapter of their life, like undergraduate students, relies heavily on who you interact with and who you build relationships with.
 Greek letter organizations offer opportunities for incoming students to interact with, and create relationships with, diverse individuals to mold their identity.

-Greek letter societies also require a monetary commitment through the payment of member dues, bringing in the factor of privilege into the organizations.
+Greek letter societies also require a monetary commitment through the payment of initiation fees and dues, bringing a factor of privilege into the organizations.
 Being surrounded and bonded by others who also share, most likely, very similar classes, family situations, and financial commitments can affect how youths' identities are created in this transitional period.
 This causes more unanimity within the chapters, and Greek life as a whole, as only those who have the privilege to both attend secondary education and pay their organization's dues.

 In addition to class, racial factors within Greek letter organizations play a large role in how identity can be created.
 In conjunction with class, Greek life among college students in North America consists primarily of Caucasian members.
-Certain chapters only accept members of a particular race or heritage.
-This adds to the unanimity that class and privilege creates, causing members to be only surrounded by those primarily of their lifestyle.
+Historically, certain chapters only accepted members of a particular race or heritage.
+This adds to the unanimity that class and privilege create, causing members to be only surrounded by those primarily of their lifestyle.

 While Greek letter organizations started in and are primarily active in the United States, there are also international chapters in Canada, the United Kingdom, and the Philippines.
-The root traditions for Greek letter Organizations are generally constant around the world, but do have different demographics and traditions.
+The root traditions for Greek letter Organizations are generally constant around the world but do have different demographics and traditions.
 College education differentiates between countries and continents, but many of the Greek traditions of chapters remain constant such as rituals and greetings.
 Comparing North American and international Greek chapters differentiates American traditions and international expectations.